deeplife4eu/deeplife4eu.github.io/_pages/program.md

 3. DL in image analysis – 3 weeks
 <br>

+**Note that lectures will start at 5pm sharp; from 4.30pm until 5pm, there will be a debrief of the exercise sheet of the previous week!**

 The course format will comprise a weekly **60-minute online lecture** and a **weekly hybrid (in-person/online) practical Python session**.
 Lectures will be given by [teachers]({{ site.url }}{{ site.baseurl }}/team) from all participating universities.
 Lectures and practical exercises on all three application areas will be centered around one **recent publication** illustrating a specific application and method.
 <br>